 Pewaregan – The place is also known previously as the king’s kitchen.
-The entire process of preparing a dish for the royals family is happening right there.
+The entire process of preparing a dish for the royal family is happening right there.
 While Lumbung is the place where they keep food and rice storage.

 Rangki is the zone where King welcomes his guest.
-It is also a hall where an important meeting takes place.
-While in the north zone there is Saren Agung.
-It’s where the King’s wife’s lived.
+It is also a hall where important meeting takes place.
+While in the north zone, there is Saren Agung.
+It’s where the King’s wives lived.

 Saren Kangin & Saren Kauh is on the east side of the palace.
 It was used as the King’s family residence.
 There are 2 buildings in this zone and one of the buildings is the family temple.
 Pamerajan Agung is the holiest zone in Ubud palace.
 The holy building was used to honor the forefather of King’s Ubud family members.

 Ubud Palace Attraction

 Ubud Royal Palace is one of the important palaces in Bali.
 The history and proof of the golden era in Ubud.
 The kingdom that not only exists back then in history.
 But also where the art and culture of Bali start developing.
 The diversity of communities, from artists to local people built a civilization in Bali.

 Aside from the beautiful architecture of Ubud Palace.
 And getting a sense of how the Royals family used to live.
 Ubud Palace is also a venue to watch the Balinese dance performance.
 The traditional dance performance is held every day except for Nyepi day.